Oil and natural gas in the North Sea

 The purpose of this natural resource account is to analyze stocks and stock changes in oil and natural gas in the North Sea.
 The statistics is measured in both physical and monetary units.
-The physical stocks are comparable from 1990 onwards whereas the monetary stocks are comparable from 2009 onwards.
+The time series are comparable from 1990 onwards.

 The physical asset account and the monetary asset account for oil and gas in the North Sea is an annual statistics showing the reserves of oil and natural gas in the North Sea, which may be recovered under the given economic conditions and with known technology measured in cubic meters (m3).
 Both statistics show the reserves of oil and natural gas at the beginning of the year and the changes in the reserves during the year.